manolo/gwt-polymer-todo-list/docs/create.md

 ## Setting up a new project.

-1. Create the **Todo List** application.
+1. Create the **TodoList** application.

       GWT webAppCreator generates the project subdirectories and files you need to get

         $ /full_path_to_gwt_sdk/webAppCreator -maven -out TodoListApp com.example.TodoList
       _**Tip**: If you include the GWT SDK folder in your PATH environment variable, you won't have to invoke them by specifying their full path._